From the Field

 Why was the 2010 Haiti earthquake so destructive?

-The 7.0 magnitude earthquake struck a shallow depth (6.2 miles below the surface), intensifying its ground-level impact.
-Because the earthquake took place just 15 miles away from Port-au-Prince, the capital city where more than 2 million lived, the seismic force was catastrophic.
-The city’s inadequate building standards and subpar construction led to the collapse of many multi-story concrete buildings, a consequence of the lack of enforced building codes.
-As a result, Haiti faced the greatest humanitarian need in its history.
+The 7.0 magnitude earthquake struck a shallow depth (6.2 miles below the surface), intensifying its impact.
+With its epicenter just 15 miles away from Port-au-Prince, the capital city where over 2 million lived, inadequate building standards and poor construction led to catastrophic building collapses.
+As a result, Haiti faced its greatest humanitarian need in its history.

 BACK TO QUESTIONS